Guest14/tein-stuff/README.md

 F3: load state

 issues:
-- only the player's state is saved
+- only the player's state is saved (moving object, cart lives and such are not saved)
-- many more
+- slight inconveniences